Developing compassion and respect for marine mammals is key to what we do. We believe children play a vital role in the future of these animals.

 The World of Whales Educational Resource Kit has been compiled and written by Barbara Todd, BSc.
 Barbara worked as an educator for many years before becoming involved in whale research.
 Since 1980, she has worked as a field researcher on projects studying whales in the Caribbean, United States and New Zealand.

 Barbara has initiated and participated in a variety of educational programmes aimed at both adults and children.
-Barbara's photographs have appeared in numerous publications and she is the author of five books.
+Barbara's photographs have appeared in numerous publications and she is the author of fifteen books.